seanm3g/DungeonFighter-v2/Documentation/README.md

-# DF4 Console RPG Game
+# Dungeon Fighter RPG v2 - Documentation

-A turn-based RPG game written in C# with a focus on modular design and test-driven development.
+A sophisticated turn-based RPG game written in C# with advanced combat mechanics, dynamic character progression, and comprehensive testing framework.

 ## How to Run